bobdmv/Coding-Rules/C++/C++_Coding_Rules.md

 #### 2.3.1.
 Open Braces

-Opening brace must be always on a new line for namespaces, types, functions, control statements (if, else, for, while, etc.).
+Opening brace must be always on a new line for namespaces, types, functions, control statements (`if`, `else`, `for`, `while`, etc.).
 Control statements should always have braces, even if they contain only one line in their body.

 Do:
 ```C++